How to Set Up SSH Keys for GitHub (Mac, Linux and Windows)

 What Is an SSH Key and Why Use It?

-SSH (Secure Shell) uses asymmetric cryptography: a private key that stays on your machine and a public key that you share with GitHub.
-When you connect, GitHub encrypts a challenge with your public key, and only your private key can decrypt it.
-No password is ever transmitted over the network.
+SSH uses asymmetric cryptography: a private key stays on your machine and a public key goes to GitHub.
+When you connect, GitHub verifies your identity using the key pair.
+No password ever goes over the wire.

 - No need for personal access tokens or passwords

-- More secure: private key never leaves your machine
+- More secure — your private key never leaves your machine

 - Works seamlessly in scripts and CI/CD pipelines